 "But you are President of the Officers' Mess," I said, rather impertinently.
 "Why do you need to write to yourself?"

 "Because we must have decisions recorded on file in the proper way," he replied patiently and without a hint of reproach.
 Thinking it over afterwards, I felt sure that he had been hoping I would ask that question.

 A couple of days later I passed through to Wing Commander Sutton, on file of course, a handwritten memo from himself as President of the Mess to himself as Squadron Commander in which he regretted that permission could not be granted for the squadron function because the Mess staff were fully committed with other duties on the date in question.

 "I guessed what the answer would be," he told me in all seriousness.
 He initialled his own letter, closed the file, and placed it in the out tray.

 Denys Sutton (who had retired from the RAF in the rank of Air Commodore) died in 2004.
-I had an email from the son of Denys Sutton in January 2009.
-A family friend had pointed the son to the story about his father on my website.
+I had an email from his son in January 2009.
+A family friend had pointed the son to my story about his father on this website.
 The son told me that he had not known his father had been called Clutcher when he was OC 18 Squadron but he did recognise the reason.
 The following, slightly redacted, extract from that email is reproduced with permission:

 "Obviously by the time he commanded 18 Squadron it had acquired metaphorical significance but its origins were apparently literal.
-John (the family friend) advises that it dates from times he wished to attract attention on noisy flight decks and would grab the other pilot's upper arm.
+John (the family friend) advises that it dates from times he would grab the other pilot's upper arm when he wished to attract attention on noisy Shackleton flight decks.
 This technique for attracting or retaining attention continued.
 Probably because I was a victim of it from an early age, I was never conscious of it, but my wife and daughter enthusiastically confirm that it was a frequent accompaniment to chats, particularly on walks, which were often the occasions for friend and family one-to-ones."